 In a time of economic uncertainty and volatility, investors can look to the performance of precious metals, specifically Gold but also Silver and the Platinum Group Metals (PGMs).
 Considered a safe-haven asset worldwide, Gold has been performing very well this year, with prices up approximately 20% as of November, 2019.
 Although its use is more industrial in nature, investors in Palladium (one of six PGMs) has seen its value ($/Oz.) increase by more than 50% in the past twelve months.

-Gold is the longest standing form of currency and has a finite supply, unlike money, which central banks can print endlessly to fund deficits which leads to a devalued currency and weakens the corresponding nations competitiveness in global markets.
+Gold is the longest standing form of currency and has a finite supply, unlike money, which central banks can print endlessly to fund deficits leading to a devalued currency and weakening the corresponding nations competitiveness in global markets.
 A recent report by the World Gold Council found that of all surveyed age groups, an astounding 61% of respondents trust Gold more than the currency of the country they reside.
 In response, many central banks have been purchasing record levels of Gold to hedge their portfolio and back up their currencies, this trend is set to continue.

 So, what does all this mean?